habeebtc/PSX-DVR-Stuff/README.md

 `imagesourcestrings.csv` is the OSD specific list of images, the Japanese strings contained within, their coordinates, and as well the font they are to be printed in.

+`ImageMagick` - used by the script for image format conversion (there's no friendly library I could find).
+It's free, so just go grab it at https://imagemagick.org/, and the script reads the install location out of the registry.

 ## Usage

 ```